 Throughout the film, we’re also greeted by stunning performances.
 Paul Bettany as Lieutenant Osborne, in particular.
 As opposed to Claflin’s emotionally raw demonstration, Bettany is the definition of subtly.

 When his Osborne and Butterfield’s Raleigh prepare for a raid, we follow, as he mentally and emotionally prepares himself.
 We observe as an unflappable character remains unflappable, considering the situation, yet must resign himself to the possibility that he may perish.
 It’s an amazing sequence given more psychological weight as he knows the exact time the raid will commence.
 I think this might be Bettany’s best performance of his career (though some might argue for A Beautiful Mind).

 Dibb should also be commended, as should Laurie Rose‘s cinematography, which contributes to a set filled with mud by being shot in earthtones and letting his camera observe every crevice of the English trench, and every portion of every man, from their heads down to their feet.

 As Journey’s End builds and climaxes to its eventual conclusion, we’re left dreading the inevitable.
 Hoping that war is not war.
 That everyone goes home happy.
-While realizing that even if everyone goes home, through the horrors they’ve been exposed to and the shell shock that will invade their minds as violently as the Germans across the field, they probably won’t go home happy.
+While realizing that even if everyone goes home, through the horrors they’ve been exposed to and the shell shock that will invade their minds as violently as the Germans across the field, they probably won’t return home happy.